-Over the years, the erroneous impressions from African traditional beliefs and indigenous socio-cultural perspectives about the causes of Sickle Cell Disorder among Nigerians have been eroded as a result of concerted efforts through media advocacies.
-Such efforts come from healthcare practitioners who are serving as advocates in both rural and urban areas in various parts of the country.
+Over the years, the erroneous impression from African traditional beliefs and indigenous sociocultural perspectives about causes of Sickle Cell Disorder among Nigerian are being eroded as a result of concerted efforts through media advocacies.
+Such efforts come from healthcare practitioners who are serving as advocates at both rural and urban areas in various parts of the country.
 Thus, the myths have started to be slowly replaced by the correct knowledge of sickle cell disease and how to prevent and curtail it.
-However, despite the constant public awareness about the causes and dangers of the disorder, there is still an increase in the number of children born with sickle cell disease daily.
+However, despite the constant public awareness about the causes and dangers of the disorder, there is still an increase in the number of children born with sickle cell disease on a daily basis.
 For instance, youths within the reproductive ages especially those in higher institutions such as universities get married or have children without considering the genotype compatibility of their partners.
-Presumably, such narratives may be largely because while some youths are aware and well-informed about the causes and implications of sickle cell disorder, some others have very little knowledge about it, while some are completely oblivious about it.
+Presumably, such narratives may be largely due to the fact that while some youths are aware and well-informed about the causes and implications of sickle cell disorder, some others have very little knowledge about it, while some are completely oblivious about it.

 Previous studies have reported deployments of many approaches and strategies to broaden the knowledge and create awareness about sickle cell disease, especially among the people within the vulnerable ages; all with varied levels of success.
 One of the new media strategies is the use of social media advocacy campaigns by both non-governmental organisations in Nigeria.
-Hence, there arose concerns and questions about; the non-governmental organisations that are involved in social media advocacy campaigns on sickle cell disease in Nigeria, what are the advocacy campaign strategies and activities on sickle cell, and lastly, what is the impact of the advocacy campaigns among the young people in Nigeria?
-Therefore, this study investigates the online presence of Nigerian reproductive health advocacy campaign organisations and knowledge of sickle cell disease among undergraduates of two private universities in Oyo State.
+Hence, there arose concerns and questions about; the non-governmental organisations that are involved in social media advocacy campaigns on sickle cell disease in Nigeria, what are the advocacy campaign strategies and activities on sickle cell and lastly, what is the impact of the advocacy campaigns among the young people in Nigeria?
+Therefore, this study investigates online presence of Nigerian reproductive health advocacy campaign organisations and knowledge of sickle cell disease among undergraduates of two private universities in Oyo State.

-Aim and Objectives of the study
+Aim and Objectives of the Study

-This study aims to investigate the online presence of Nigerian reproductive health advocacy campaign organisations and knowledge of sickle cell disease among undergraduates of two private universities in Oyo State.
+The aim of this study is to investigate online presence of Nigerian reproductive health advocacy campaign organisations and knowledge of sickle cell disease among undergraduates of two private universities in Oyo State.
 The specific objectives that would guide the study are to;